reg-terraform-modules/terraform-aws-s3-website_bucket/README.md

 ### Resources
 - `aws_s3_bucket`
     - generates the bucket
+- `aws_s3_bucket_acl`
+    - Provides an S3 bucket ACL resource.
+- `aws_s3_bucket_versioning`
+    - Provides a resource for controlling versioning on an S3 bucket.
+Deleting this resource will either suspend versioning on the associated S3 bucket or simply remove the resource from Terraform state if the associated S3 bucket is unversioned.
+- `aws_s3_bucket_website_configuration`
+    - Provides an S3 bucket website configuration resource.
+- `aws_s3_bucket_policy`
+    - Attaches a policy to an S3 bucket resource.

 ## Input variables
 ### Required
 - `bucket_name`
     - defines the name of the bucket
 - `policy_name`
-    - defines the policy to indicate the allowed resource
+    - defines the policy to indicate the allowed resource (.json)

 ### Optional (default values used unless specified)
 - `tags`